-Pennsylvania is an area of ongoing interest to our energy clients.
-Production, gathering, and transport are all activities that may impact large, often contiguous, tracts of land.
+Pennsylvania is an area of ongoing interest to our energy and infrastructure clients.
+Production, gathering, transport and processing are all activities that may impact large, often contiguous, tracts of land.
 A typical project can be permitted several ways, but nearly all projects require some amount of replacement offsets for unavoidable impacts to streams, creeks, wetlands and habitats.

 The permitting process is often complex to navigate.
 When combined with limited regulatory review resources, project approval times can suffer.
 Fortunately, solutions are now available that will enable project developers to avoid this lengthy process.

 RES has put together some Frequently Asked Questions to cover the basics of these solutions.
 Since your particular situation will be unique, please contact RES’ Will Donaldson, who would be happy to talk to you about individual watercrossings and appropriate compensatory mitigation in all forms.

 How do I know if my project will require mitigation?